rockysam619/TheOdinProjectRockyEdition/README.md

-# TheOdinProjectRockyEdition - This repo will hold all the practice exercises for the odin projet.
+# TheOdinProjectRockyEdition - This repo will hold all the practice exercises for The Odin Projet.
 The Projects will have separate repos.